mouse-reeve/kyranides/03_book_1.md

-Understanding of the immortal Soul, but it discerns it self Why is it, that the Body is at rest in Bed, and the Soul is conversant in its proper place, i. e. in the Air, whence also we took this Soul, and sees what things are done in other Climates?
+Understanding of the immortal Soul, but it discerns it self Why is it, that the Body is at rest in Bed, and the Soul is conversant in its proper place, i.e. in the Air, whence also we took this Soul, and sees what things are done in other Climates?
 Many times also there is a sympathy, as between the Mother and the Child, and